ScumbagScalawag/Git-Gud/README.md

 **You'll `git clone...` *your* repo!**

-This will put a `Git-Gud` folder in the place you run `git clone...`.
-If you want this project to be located in your `/home/nmcivor/Documents/coding-programming` folder, navigate to that folder, and run the `git clone` command.
+This will put a `Git-Gud` folder in the place you run `git clone...` (so long as you didn't re-name the project of your fork).

+If you want
+this project to be located in your `/home/yourlocalusername/Documents/coding-programming` folder, navigate to that folder, and run the `git clone...` command.

 This command essentially downloads the stuff on the cloud to your local computer.

 It does this, while also letting your computer know that this is indeed a `git` project, which means you can run any `git ...` command and the `.gitignore` and `.git` files are included in your working directory.

 I'll let you guys do the git clone thing, and figure out how you get stuff locally.
+I'll add more on how you commit, leave commit messages, merge, and do Pull Requests later.